trirdev/trirdev/readme.md

 # What is my legal name

 Chase Wilson is my name.
 The Rap is my game.
-Your mother islame.
+Your mother is lame.
 # Stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=trirdev&theme=dark&show_icons=true)